AndersDeath/diary2/000-current.md

 # 03 March - Wednesday - Yerevan - 155 day of immigration

 Today I again spent time on learning.
 I really enjoy it.
+It also cool that this day is Friday.